rubysolo/dentaku/README.md

 EXTERNAL FUNCTIONS
 ------------------

 See `spec/external_function_spec.rb` for examples of how to add your own functions.

 The short, dense version:

 Each rule for an external function consists of three parts: the function's name, a list of tokens describing its signature (parameters), and a lambda representing the function's body.

 The function name should be passed as a symbol (for example, `:func`).

-The token list should consist of `:numeric` or `:string` if a single value of the named type should be passed; `:non_group` or `:non_group_star` for grouped expressions.
+The token list should consist of symbols that will match the tokenized input to the function.
+Numbers will be tokenized as `:numeric`, quoted strings will be tokenized as `:string`, and so on.
+See `lib/dentaku/rules.rb` for the names of matchers and the patterns that they will match.

-> (what's the difference? when would you use one instead of the other?)
+As an example, the exponentiation function takes two parameters, the mantissa and the exponent, so the token list could be defined as: `[:numeric, :comma, :numeric]`.
+Other functions might be variadic -- consider `max`, a function that takes any number numeric inputs and returns the largest one.
+Its token list could be defined as: `[:non_close_plus]` (one or more tokens that are not closing parentheses.

 The function body should accept a list of parameters.
 Each function body will be passed a sequence of tokens, in order:

 1. The function's name
 2. A token representing the opening parenthesis
 3. Tokens representing the parameter values, separated by tokens representing the commas between parameters
 4. A token representing the closing parenthesis

-It should return a token (either `:numeric` or `:string`) representing the return value.
+It should return a token containing the return value and its type (most likely `:string`, `:numeric`, or `:logical`)

 Rules can be set individually using Calculator#add_rule, or en masse using Calculator#add_rules.

 Here's an example of adding the `exp` function: